ortutay/decloud/README.md

 DECentralized CLOUD using bitcoin

-Decloud use bitcoin to provide payments and scarce identity for a decentralized cloud.
+Decloud uses bitcoin to provide payments and scarce identity for a decentralized cloud.